shweta-29/Companies_ESG_Scraper/README.md

 **How to use**

-1. Run esgdata.py.
+1. Run the command "python -m esgmetrics.esgscraper" .
+2. It asks for the following inputs: Website name (type a corresponding number), Input file path, Header name in the input file that contains companies name, output file path including the output file name, and Chromedriver path.
 Enter the inputs.
-2. Wait for the output!
+3. Wait for the output!
 You will notice a .csv file created that gets appended as new informatin is scraped

-**Package details**
+4. To access the different functions used in the package, checkout the help documentation of scraper module **Package details**

 ![image](https://user-images.githubusercontent.com/86231288/131498967-04673d9d-98f6-4a7d-bae2-aa6edff33e47.png)